 4. Find an alternative to your favorite snack.
 It’s really simple; just as you’d find a short cut to a destination where the usual path is blocked or full of obstacles, you need to find alternative routes to your cravings.
 You can eat all of the foods you like and love if you find a different path to them.
 Like french fries?
 Try baking them instead of deep frying them.
 Want to go in a different direction all together?
 Try making your own sweet potato fries – they’re tasty and chocked full of minerals and vitamins.
 Like potato chips?
 Make your own.
 There are tons of recipes out there on how to easily make your own at home.
 The best part of making your own chips, or any snack food for that matter?
 You know what’s going in there and it’ll have fewer chemicals and fat.
 A lot of what goes into snack foods sold in grocery stores isn’t there because it’s needed; it’s there to make the food more addictive or to give the food a longer shelf life.
 So have your cake … just make it out of whole wheat flour and make your own frosting.
 Look for low-fat recipes or even vegan (dairy-less) options.
 You’ll really slash the calories and fat and will be able to enjoy your foods more.
 Check out sources like www.vegweb.com for tons of healthy recipes or cookbooks by cooks like Rocco Dispirito who came up with 150 comfort foods that are all under 350 calories in his latest book ‘Now Eat This‘.

 5. Get busy doing something other than eating.
 This is a really simple trick to curb your appetite: when you crave something, pair it with activity other than eating.
 Huh?
 When do you eat or indulge too much?
 Is it when you’re watching television?
 Then when you’re watching t.v., busy your hands with lifting weights or doing pushups.
 Is it when you get in from work?
 Then the moment you get in, take a moment to regain your composure and then head out for a walk or jog.
 Busying your bad habit triggers with good habits will really change your life.
 You’ll start realizing you’ve been lazy and laziness leads to a lot of time wasted that could be devoted to self improvement.
 Also, indulge some cravings with healthier habits.
 Need to chew something?
 Instead of chewing on grease-filled chips and fries, chew on gum.
 I keep gum around and usually have a ‘chew break’ late at night when I used to sit around and gorge on junk food.
 It keeps my mouth busy and is comforting and keeps me from indulging in bad food and habits.
+Certain kinds of gum can actually be beneficial to your oral hygiene and eating less is a bonus in this regard too.
+Decreasing your intake of junk can give your teeth a much-deserved break from the sugar and staining they are subjected to daily.
+If you are looking to improve yourself physically through changing what you eat, this doesn’t just stop at the body – your teeth will thank you and you could even go a step further perhaps by making use of the services of a cosmetic dentist in Beverly Hills to perform procedures that will ultimately help you get closer to that perfect Hollywood smile.
+After all, most of us aspire to the aesthetics sported by the celebrity elite.
 Another secret in my ammo – peppermint mints.
 I keep starlight mints around like a little old lady and allot out a max of 3 per day.
 That’s just 80 calories and I usually don’t eat 3 in one day.
 But, if I’m craving something and need to find a quick fix, I pop a mint.
 Again, it keeps your mouth busy.
 If you’re into alcohol and need to cut back to spare the calories and carbs, then keep water or fruit juice nearby.
 So have your drink – it’s just not going to be the unhealthy one you’re used to.